 Step 3.
 Decide How You Want To Do It

 You know what you have and you know what you want to do with it.
 But how?!
-If you’re a DIY kind of person, we applaud you and wish you the best of luck.
-We can even give you some helpful advice to guide you on your way.
+If you’re a DIY kind of person, you might buy a reader/scanner like you see at local libraries.
+It’s possible to scan your film this way, but if you have a large collection it might take awhile.

-If you lean towards the “I can do it myself, but I have more important things to do” kind of person, we applaud you even more and would like to meet you.
-Specifically to scan your microfilm.
+If you lean towards the “I can do it myself, but I have more important things to do” kind of person, then you’ll probably end up looking for a company like us to partner with so that they can scan your film for you.

 Step 4.
 Do It!